 The School follows the ISI guidance of 'implementing disciplinary sanctions which reflect the seriousness of an incident and convey a deterrent effect (strong sanctions such as exclusion may be necessary in cases of severe and persistent bullying)'.
-In extreme cases, the pupil's permanent exclusion from the School may be the only option (please see the Manor's Behaviour, Discipline (including rewards and sanctions) and Exclusion Policy).
+In extreme cases, the pupil's permanent exclusion from the School may be the only option (please see the Manor's Behaviour, Discipline and Exclusion Policy).